-Sea Circus is a must for those looking for Insta-worthy restaurant.
+A must for those looking for Instagram-worthy restaurant.
 With cute and colourful decor on the outside the quirky restaurant, coffee den and cocktail bar has become quite popular in Seminyak.
 With gourmet coffee as their speciality and a variety of dining options.
 I went for brunch, it's quite bright in there but can get very busy (and hot) pretty quickly.
 I absolutely adored their tempura fish tacos and dragon fruit acai bowl.

 Probably one of my favourites restaurants I dined at in my time in Bali.
 Located on the bustling Eat Street in Seminyak you would never expect the beauty of the interiors from the humble exterior.
 A homage to the ancestral art of BATIK, the restaurant has a stunning luxury white and tropical palm interiors with high ceilings and gorgeous hanging lights serving Indonesian and South Asian delicacies.
 There's a calming relaxed atmosphere, the food is delicious and the cocktails are amazing; the perfect place for an evening meal as well as being incredible value for money.